paser-group/ICPColocation/SELF_NOTES.md

 2. In `manifests.network/neutron.pp`, `'neutron/password': value => $neutron_password, secret => true;` ensures secret is not logged in console.
 Absence of `secret => true` will be a new category called `secret leakage`
 3. In `manifests/cron/archived_deleted_rows.pp` , `user => pick($user, $::nova::params::nova_user),` is a TP.
 4. In `examples/nova_wsgi.pp` and `examples/nova_with_pacemaker.pp`, `admin_password => 'a_big_secret'` is passed into `manifests/api/pp` but not used, so FP

+> 2 does not map to a CWE or does not map to a smell, so will not be included in this paper.
+3 is not a TP as not values are assigned to the variable .
+Rest handled by TaintPup

 #### Repository-34